lace/vg/doc/index.md

 first made available under the `vg.experimental` module, and then moved into `vg` upon the next major version release.
 Such experimental features may change in any subsequent minor release.

+### Deprecations

+Deprecated features will emit deprecation warnings in a minor version and cause errors or incorrect behavior in the next major version.